Key Largo Charter Fishing Trip Information

 Everglades National Park Pass

-Since we will be fishing inside the National park on the Inshore trips, you will need to buy an Everglades Park Pass before entering the Park, just as you would when entering any National Park by car.
+Since we will be fishing inside the National park on the Inshore trips, you will need to buy an Everglades Park Pass before entering the Park.
 The Everglades Pass (Vehicle/Vessel pass) costs $35 and it includes everyone in your party.
-These passes can be bought at: www.recreation.gov/sitepass/74278 and are good for 7 days in case you want to revisit the Park again by vehicle
+These passes can be bought at: www.recreation.gov/sitepass/74278 and are good for 7 days in case you want to revisit the Park again by vehicle.

 What is included?